Menu

 About the Exercise

-Project Threshold puts you in the seat of an industry leader navigating rapid AI adoption from 2026 to 2030.
-Over four rounds of escalating scenarios, you make real strategic decisions for your industry — with real trade-offs, immediate scoring, and cross-industry dynamics that reveal how interconnected the US economy actually is.
+Project Threshold puts you in the seat of a named company leader navigating rapid AI adoption from 2026 and beyond.
+Over four rounds — Y1, Y2, Y5, and Y6 — you make real strategic decisions for your company, with real trade-offs, immediate scoring, and cross-company dynamics that reveal how interconnected the consumer-facing economy actually is.

 Not a Workshop